krhoda/book_learning/README.md

 ### Golang
 ##### Allen Downey's Little Book of Semaphores using Golang Select, Channels, and WaitGroups

+[This wonderful free book](https://greenteapress.com/wp/semaphores/) is on concurrent puzzles involving thread synchronization.

+Instead of a direct translation of the source listed in the book (utilizing `python` and it's threaded parallelism structures), this repo utilizes the many lovely [CSP](http://usingcsp.com/cspbook.pdf) based structures available in `golang` -- most particularly, the `channel`, `goroutine`, `select`, and `waitgroup`.

-[The wonderful free book](https://greenteapress.com/wp/semaphores/) is the subject here where we endeavor to apply the flexible, consistant, and powerful concurrency tools of Golang to the delightful puzzles described.
-It is simple to run (and hopefully read!) the solutions to these puzzles.
+It is simple to run (and hopefully read!) the source, definitions, and solutions to these puzzles.

 Presuming you have [Golang installed](https://golang.org/doc/install) it's as simple as cloning the repository, opening the directory, and running: